-Colleen Dom, 58, was appointed to be the Executive Vice-President of Operations in September 2013.
-Ms. Dom began her career with the Company in 1985 and served as the first "Client Service Coordinator," providing service and seminar support for some of the Company's very first clients.
-Prior to her appointment as an Executive Vice President, Ms. Dom served as Vice President of Domestic Operations since 1997 where she had responsibility for the Company's North American operations, including client support, supply chain, and feedback operations.
+Colleen Dom, 59, was appointed the Executive Vice-President of Operations in September 2013.
+Ms. Dom began her career with the Company in 1985 and served as the first Client Service Coordinator, providing service and seminar support for some of the Company's very first clients.
+Prior to her appointment as an Executive Vice President, Ms. Dom served as Vice President of Domestic Operations since 1997 where she had responsibility for the Company's North

+American operations, including client support, supply chain, and feedback operations.
 During her time at Franklin Covey Co., Colleen has been instrumental in creating and implementing systems and processes that have supported the Company's strategic objectives and has more than 35 years of experience in client services, sales support, operations, management, and supply chain.
 Due to her valuable understanding of the Company's global operations, Ms. Dom has been responsible for numerous key assignments that have enhanced client support, optimized operations, and built capabilities for future growth.
 Prior to joining the Company, Colleen worked in retail management and in the financial investment industry.

-C. Todd Davis, 63, is an Executive Vice President and Chief People Officer, and has been an Executive Officer since September 2008.
-Todd has over 30 years of experience in training, training development, sales and marketing, human resources, coaching, and executive recruiting.
-He has been with Franklin Covey for the past 24 years.
+C. Todd Davis, 64, is an Executive Vice President and Chief People Officer, and has been an executive officer since September 2008.
+Todd has over 35 years of experience in training, training development, sales and marketing, human resources, coaching, and executive recruiting.
+Mr. Davis has been with Franklin Covey for the past 25 years.
 Previously, Mr. Davis was a Director of our Innovations Group where he led the development of core offerings including The 7 Habits of Highly Effective People - Signature Program.
 Todd also worked for several years as our Director of Recruitment and was responsible for attracting, hiring, and retaining top talent for the organization.
-Prior to joining Franklin Covey, Mr. Davis worked in the medical industry for 9 years where he recruited physicians and medical executives along with marketing physician services to hospitals and clinics throughout the country.
-Todd is the author of The Wall Street Journal's best-selling book, Get Better: 15 Proven Practices to Build Effective Relationships at Work and co-author of The Wall Street Journal's best-selling book, Everyone Deserves A Great Manager - The 6 Critical Practices for Leading A Team.
+Prior to joining Franklin Covey, Mr. Davis worked in the medical industry for nine years where he recruited physicians and medical executives along with marketing physician services to hospitals and clinics throughout the country.
+Todd is the author of The Wall Street Journal's best-selling book, Get Better: 15 Proven Practices to Build Effective Relationships at Work and a co-author of the books Talent Unleashed and Everyone Deserves A Great Manager - The 6 Critical Practices for Leading A Team.